cmwoodley/BART_LMWG_model/README.md

 <body>
 	<h1>BART Model for the Rheological Property Prediction from LMWGs</h1>
-	<p>This repository contains a machine learning model built using PyMC3, RDKit, AzViz, Matplotlib, Numpy, Pandas, Seaborn, and Scikit-Learn.
-The model uses chemical structure information to predict a certain property or outcome.</p>
+	<p>This repository contains the dataset and scripts used to train BART models for the prediction of low molecular weight gelator rheological properties.
+The notebooks folder contains an example notebook for the prediction of rheological properties from smiles strings.</p>
+	<p>For ease of use, we also provide a Google Colab implementation of our code to predict rheological properties in a web browser.</p>
 	<h2>Requirements</h2>
 	<ul>
 		<li>pymc3</li>